SignPath/Website-old/code-signing/2_theory.md

 ## Certificates

 Public-key certificates are the corner stones of any public-key infrastructure.
-A certificate binds a the identity of the private key's owner to the public key.
+A certificate binds the identity of the private key's owner to the public key.
 It is signed by a Certificate Authority in order to allow verification of this binding.

 The most used certificate type is X.509, a certificate standard that is used for HTTPS (SSL/TLS client and server certificates), code signing, and other uses such as email (S/MIME) and PDF signing.